Show images in pop-ups

 Pop-up for the Aral Sea feature with image

 Optionally, you can continue to configure the pop-ups in the Pop-ups pane.
 For example, you can remove the Picture, Shape_Area, and Shape_Length fields and tidy the Title text.
-You can see an example of completed pop-up configuration in this layer.
+You can learn more in the Configure pop-ups tutorial.

 11. Close the pop-up and the Pop-ups pane.